thoughtbot/action_client/README.md

   url: "https://example.com"
 ```

+In this example, the `ArticlesClient.configuration` will read directly from the
+environment-aware `config/clients/articles.yml` file.

-Then from the client class, read those values directly from `configuration`:
+The client class can access those values directly from `.configuration`:

 ```ruby
 class ArticlesClient < ActionClient::Base
   default url: configuration.url
 end
 ```

+If there are `url:` or `headers:` declarations in the configuration file, they
+will implicitly be forwarded as arguments to `default`.

 When a matching configuration file does not exist,
 `ActionClient::Base.configuration` returns an empty instance of